zauberzeug/nicegui-template/CONTRIBUTING.md

 We are excited that you want to contribute code to the NiceGUI template.
 We're always looking for bug fixes, performance improvements, and new features.

+## About This Project

+### This is a Copier Template Project

+- Main output: Projects generated from `template/` directory
+- Users run `copier copy` to generate new projects
+- Template files use Jinja2 syntax (`{{variable}}`, `{% if %}`, etc.)
+- Configuration in `copier.yml` defines questions and options

+### Key Areas

+- **`template/`** - Template files that get copied/rendered for new projects
+  - Use Jinja2 templating syntax
+  - Filenames can be conditional: `{% if condition %}filename{% endif %}.jinja`
+  - Keep templates generic and universally applicable
+- **`tests/`** - Template generation tests using pytest-copie
+  - Test all combinations of options
+  - Verify generated files exist and contain expected content
+- **`copier.yml`** - Question definitions and template configuration
+  - Questions should be clear and have good defaults
+  - Use `when` for conditional questions
+  - Update README.md table when adding questions

+### Template-Specific Guidelines

+**What to Avoid:**

+- **Project-specific details in templates** - Keep templates generic and universal
+- **Breaking existing generated projects** - Template changes affect all users
+- **Missing tests** - Every template option combination should be tested
+- **Undocumented questions** - All copier.yml questions must be in README.md table
+- **Complex Jinja2 logic** - Keep template logic simple and readable
+- **Duplicate content** - Use Jinja2 includes/variables to avoid repetition in templates

+**Jinja2 Templating:**

+- Use `{{ variable }}` for substitution
+- Use `{% if condition %}...{% endif %}` for conditional content
+- Use `{%- ... -%}` to control whitespace (remove newlines)
+- Keep logic simple - complex logic belongs in copier.yml

+**File Naming:**

+- Conditional files: `{% if use_feature %}filename{% endif %}.jinja`
+- Generated filename: `{{ variable }}.py.jinja`
+- Remove `.jinja` extension in generated output

+**Testing:**

+- Test with different option combinations
+- Verify file existence and content
+- Test that generated projects work (can install, run, lint)

+**Before Submitting:**

+1. Tests written and passing?
+2. README.md table updated if copier.yml changed?
+3. Template syntax valid (no Jinja2 errors)?
+4. Generated projects work correctly?
+5. Code follows style guidelines?

+### Review Criteria for Template Changes

+When reviewing PRs, pay special attention to:

+**BLOCKER Issues (must fix):**

+- **Template syntax errors**: Invalid Jinja2 syntax, undefined variables, broken conditionals
+- **Breaking changes**: Changes that break existing generated projects without migration path
+- **Missing tests**: New template options without corresponding tests; untested file combinations
+- **Documentation gaps**: New copier.yml questions not added to README.md table
+- **Security**: Exposed secrets/credentials in templates or tests

+**MAJOR Issues (should fix):**

+- **Template quality**: Complex/hard-to-understand Jinja2 logic; should be simplified
+- **Scope creep**: Project-specific details in templates (should stay generic/universal)
+- **File placement**: Unexpected template file location without rationale
+- **Test coverage**: Edge cases untested (various option combinations, conditional file generation)
+- **Unnecessary complexity**: Simpler template design meets requirements
+- **Duplicate content**: Repeated Jinja2 blocks that should use variables or includes

+**CLEANUP Suggestions:**

+- **Readability**: Complex template logic without comments; unclear variable names
+- **Whitespace handling**: Missing `{%- -%}` in Jinja2 where whitespace control needed
+- **Consistency**: Inconsistent template patterns across similar files

+**Template-Specific Checks:**

+- Can the generated project be installed and run?
+- Is Jinja2 syntax valid with proper variable substitution?
+- Do conditional filenames work correctly?
+- Are all combinations of copier.yml options tested?
+- Is README.md updated with new questions?

 ## Setup

 ### Locally